 Program 3 and 4 are available if you need customized settings based on your hearing loss.
+Settings will be programmed by your specialist.

 To change programs simply press and hold the Dual Function Rocker Switch (either up or down) for 2 seconds.
 A voice prompt will announce the program change.
 Press and hold again to cycle through the programs.